When to Travel to Charleston, South Carolina: Seasonal & Monthly Weather Guide

 Boone Hall Plantation House in April

 In April, children are still in school, so you can avoid the influx of family tourism and the long queues for attractions.
+(And we think that’s a huge adventure considering how dense we know the high-season crowds can be from our visits.)

 May

-The weather in Charleston in May is warm and tends to get hot at the peak of the day.
 The humidity is starting to linger, increasing from 30% to 72% by the end of the month.
 This brings a chance of afternoon thunderstorms, so plan any outside activities for the morning.
-With skies still clear 57% of the time, it’s a great month for outdoor sightseeing and water sports.
+With skies still clear 57% of the time, we think it’s a great month for outdoor sightseeing and water sports.

 Shem Creek in May